swisscom/PowerSponse/README.md

 > 4. Reboot the PC.

-With PowerSponse you could use these cmdlets directly (`@()` is used to concatenate the output of all the commands at the end).
+With PowerSponse you could use these cmdlets directly (`@()` is used to concatenate the output of all the commands).

 ``` powershell
 PS> $ret = @()